 The second step is to understand what makes you feel truly happy and fulfilled.
 Learn how to recognize the difference between happiness that lasts and adds quality to your life and happiness that is superficial and fleeting.

 A good rule of thumb?
 Go for experiences and relationships over stuff.
 Buying stuff makes us feel happy in the moment, but spending on things actually drags us down over time.
 We tend to create real, lasting happiness when we do things instead of own things.

 Action Steps for Aligning Your Money and Happiness

 After you have a heart-to-heart with yourself (and your partner, if you share finances with your significant other), it’s time to take additional steps to ensure you’re working on building both your wealth and your happiness.
 You can do this by:

 - Practicing gratitude

 - Spending money on experiences instead of things

-- Assessing your spending (month to month).
+- Assessing your spending month to month and noting your motivations.
 Are you using your money to increase your happiness and add value to your life?
-Are you trying to make a living or a life?

-- Spending money on others or donating to charity.
-Giving really can make you happier.
+- Spending money on others or donating to charities whose work you value